Basilica of Our Lady of the Pillar

 Basilica of Our Lady of the Pillar, Catholic minor basilica in Plaza del Pilar, Zaragoza, Spain

-Construction started in 1681 under King Charles II of Spain, with architects Felipe Sanchez and Francisco Herrera the Younger leading the initial development phases.
+Construction began in 1681 under King Charles II of Spain with architects Felipe Sánchez and Francisco Herrera the Younger.
+Work continued over decades as different phases added new elements and styles to the building.

 Location: Zaragoza